Build a Winter Survival Kit for Your Car

 1,000 Hampshire motorists in the UK were stranded during a record snowfall in January 2010.
 Some spent up to 12 hours in their vehicles.
 Upon rescue, one individual stated, “It was the worst night of my life.”
 If these motorists didn’t have adequate survival kits, and were trapped without food, water or warm clothing, it’s likely this did seem intolerable.
 Many abandoned their autos, opting to trek through the snow for help.
 Thankfully, officials were quick to aid those stranded or fleeing vehicles.
 These same practices of being caught unaware and unprepared (as well as leaving the shelter of their vehicles) could have been deadly- rather than miserable and inconvenient-given other circumstances.

-In contrast, Washington state resident, Daryl Blake Jane, emerged in 2006 from nearly two weeks of snow-trapped survival on a remote mountain road.
+Washington state resident, Daryl Blake Jane, emerged in 2006 from nearly two weeks of snow-trapped survival on a remote mountain road.
 Fighting through seven foot drifts, the team of rescuers found Jane, alive and free of frostbite, despite his ordeal.
 He survived by staying with his Jeep Cherokee, rationing food, keeping hydrated and running his vehicle for a limited time each day.

 The point is simply, commuters and those who travel on urban roads should prepare an essential winter survival kit - the basics to get them through at least 72 hours of cold confinement in their vehicle.
 It’s very likely you’d be rescued in less time in such areas and your kit would be more than sufficient.